MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Import-CsOnlineAudioFile.md

 ### -Content
 The Content parameter represents the content of the audio file.
 Supported formats are WAV (uncompressed, linear PCM with 8/16/32-bit depth in mono or stereo), WMA (mono only), and MP3.
 The audio file content cannot be more 5MB.

+You are responsible for securing any necessary rights to use the audio file with your Microsoft Teams service.

 ```yaml
 Type: System.Byte[]
 Parameter Sets: (All)